Nicaragua court convicts ex-student in New York killing

-MANAGUA, Nicaragua (AP) — A Nicaraguan court on Friday convicted a dual U.S.-Nicaraguan citizen of killing a nursing student in New York state after an unusual trial that saw many witnesses testifying by long distance video conference.
+MANAGUA, Nicaragua (AP) — A Nicaraguan court on Friday convicted a dual U.S.-Nicaraguan citizen of killing a nursing student in New York state after an unusual trial that saw many witnesses testifying by long-distance video conference.

-A prosecution official said that Judge María Fabiola Betancourt said sentencing for Orlando Tercero would be held within days.
-Broome County District Attorney Steve Cornwell confirmed the conviction in a tweet.
-The maximum sentence in Nicaragua is 30 years.

-The 23-year-old former Binghamton University student was found guilty of killing 22-year-old Haley Anderson on March 8, 2018.
+Broome County District Attorney Steve Cornwell confirmed Orlando Tercero’s conviction in a tweet.
+The 23-year-old former Binghamton University student was found guilty of the March 2018 killing 22-year-old Haley Anderson.
 Witnesses said the two had a romantic relationship but Tercero wanted a more serious relationship, according to trial testimony.
-The woman, originally from Westbury on Long Island, was found strangled in his bed.
+Anderson, originally from Westbury on Long Island, was found strangled in his bed.

 Tercero fled to Nicaragua the day after the killing.